robatipoor/pf/README.md

 - [ ] Implement front-end app

-- [ ] Built-in support encryption CLI
+- [ ] Build-in support for encryption in CLI

 **Check code formatting and typo at commit time**